tflannagan/DataEmporium/README.md

 ## Features

 - **User-Friendly Interface**: Easy navigation and search functionality to find datasets quickly.
-- **Authorization and User Log In**: Reliable and secure transactions.
+- **Authorization and User Log In**: Functional sign in and sign out capabilities.
+- **Cart and Checkout**: Add the datasets to a cart and press checkout!
+(This project is for educational purposes, so all data is ficticious)

 ## Dataset Catalog 📚